EV charger installation requirements in the UK

 Wi-Fi or 4G connection

-You must have an adequate Wi-Fi or mobile connection at the location where the charger is installed.
+You must have an adequate Wi-Fi or mobile connection at the location where the electric car charger is installed.
 A Wi-Fi or mobile connection ensures that your charger can access smart features and complies with The Electric Vehicles (Smart Charge Points) Regulations 2021.

-Approved EV Charger Installation Contractors
+Approved EV Charger Installers

 When getting an EV charger installed at home, you should ensure you use a trusted and fully qualified electrician.
 Choosing an OZEV-approved installer is a safe choice.
 This ensures they follow all the required safety regulations, and they will also be able to claim the grant on your behalf if you are eligible for one.
-You should also make sure your installer is registered with a competent person’s scheme like NAPIT.

 One thing is for certain – do not attempt to install an EV charger yourself.

-Suitable electricity supply
+Suitable electricity supply for EV charger installation

 A typical home EV charger is rated at 7kW, and you must have a power supply that is large enough for the EV to operate at its rated capacity.